google/web-hv/README.md

 # Web Hierarchy Viewer

-A web based tool for inspecting UI of a in-development android app.
-[Launch App](https://google.github.io/web-hv/index.html)
+A web based tool for inspecting UI of an in-development android app.
+[Launch App](https://google.github.io/web-hv)

 ## Development
 To run the project locally, checkout the code and start a local web server in the root directory.
 This tool only uses HTML5/javascript APIs and doesn't have any server side component.